 Here is a list of places I have visited so far since then.
 My goal is to visit at least one new city (or country!) every year.

 When did you start traveling?
 How many countries have you been to?

-How do you travel so much?
+How are you able to travel so much?

-There are a few factors that allowed me to travel as I do:
+I’ve written a post on how I afford to travel, but the gist is that there are a few factors that allowed me to travel as I do:

-Are you always traveling?
+Are you traveling full-time?

-Are you rich?
 Who is funding your travel?